jamowei/secure-wireguard-implementation/README.md

 `nslookup -q=A whoami.akamai.net` and looking at the respondant IP, thats your DNS.
 Once you have wireguard setup can also go to `www.dnsleaktest.com` on your client device to see which server/s you're using.

-Don't have nslookup? `apt install dnstools`, you will likely need this in the future anyhow.
+Don't have nslookup? `sudo apt install dnstools`, you will likely need this in the future anyhow.

-Another test you can do for the client side is to simply stop the DNSCrypt service via `systemctl stop dnscrypt-proxy.service` and `systemctl stop dnscrypt-proxy.socket`, if websites timeout and you can still access `https://1.1.1.1/` then all is well!
+Another test you can do for the client side is to simply stop the DNSCrypt service via `sudo systemctl stop dnscrypt-proxy.service` and `sudo systemctl stop dnscrypt-proxy.socket`, if websites timeout and you can still access `https://1.1.1.1/` then all is well!

 ## WireGuard ##

-*UFW*: Run `ufw allow proto udp from <wireguard-network> port 53 comment wireguard to dns` and `ufw route allow in on wg0 comment wireguard`
+*UFW*: Run `sudo ufw allow proto udp from <wireguard-network> port 53 comment wireguard to dns` and `sudo ufw route allow in on wg0 comment wireguard`
-Also you need to allow the communication to wireguard service itself `ufw allow <wireguard-port>/udp comment wireguard`
+Also you need to allow the communication to wireguard service itself `sudo ufw allow <wireguard-port>/udp comment wireguard`

-Now to finally install WireGuard, this is achieved by issuing `apt-get install wireguard`.
+Now to finally install WireGuard, this is achieved by issuing `sudo apt install wireguard`.
 Ensure the service is installed and running by issuing `modprobe wireguard` and `lsmod | grep wireguard`.